WeWeb vs Claude Code: AI Coding Agent or Visual App Builder?

 WeWeb pricing

-WeWeb offers a transparent seat-based pricing model with optional hosting upgrades and built-in AI credits:
+WeWeb offers a transparent pricing model with regional pricing and built-in AI credits:

 Each plan includes a monthly AI token allowance, with the option to purchase additional tokens when needed.